Yuxiang1990/RSNA/README.md

 # RSNA-kaggle
-this reposity just used for the RSNA competition (private leaderboard:83)
+1. this reposity just used for the RSNA competition 2.private leaderboard:83